 Since Windows 10 started rolling out, it came with pre-installed apps.
 Some of these apps are essential for consumers, while some apps are installed from advertisement perspective.
 There are multiple reasons why Microsoft adds apps even when you upgrade from one version to another – but it can be removed.
-In this guide, we will learn, how to remove built-in Windows 10 apps using a readymade PowerShell Script from TechNet Gallery.
+So if you have this question, What Windows 10 apps can I uninstall – then in this guide, we will show you, how to remove built-in Windows 10 apps using a readymade PowerShell Script from TechNet Gallery.

 Microsoft sells Windows to Enterprise as well, and there is no place for any pre-installed apps.
 They are restricted by companies policies, and only the approved apps are allowed to be installed, and available.

 Remove built-in Windows 10 apps using PowerShell

 Both of these instructions work perfectly, but there are some drawbacks.
 Some of the apps like Cortana, Edge, etc. cannot be removed as they are essential for the complete experience.
 Also, the first method might leave some broken links on the start menu.

 This solution works on Windows 10 machines, where you are going to install it fresh.
 We will have to remove the apps from the ISO file, and then install it, so none of those apps get installed on the first hand.